 Also known as: Mr. Adomako-Mensah · Mr Adomako-Mensah

-Deputy Ranking Member on Parliament's Energy Committee, parliamentary Minority spokesperson on electricity tariff and energy sector issues under the Mahama administration.
+Deputy Ranking Member of Parliament's Energy Committee overseeing Ghana's electricity sector challenges and tariff increases under the Mahama administration.

 … At a press conference in Parliament on Thursday, June 25, 2026 the Deputy Ranking Member on Parliament’s Energy Committee, Collins Adomako-Mensah, argued that the latest tariff adjustment contradicts the government’s repeated claims that the economy is on a path of recovery, citi …